Code-Institute-Submissions/rockanrolla/README.md

 - Some past events are included and displayed in a time line.
 This should encourage visitors to update their experiences when attending to a concert that is not displayed on the site.

 - Some songs of the band are ready to be played with only one click.
-This quick way should engage new and experienced fans to listen to their music and keep the clips.html link saved betweeen their favourites.
+This quick way should engage new and experienced fans to listen to their music and keep the clips.html link saved between their favourites.

 __*Visitors experiences:*__ New and repeating visitors shoul be between the ones that navigate the site.
 Some of their intentions are represented below: